DerrazSofiane/ai-portfolio-clean/DEPLOYMENT.md

 ## Prerequisites

 1. Ensure your repository is pushed to GitHub
-2. Your GitHub repository should be named `ai-portfolio`
+2. Your GitHub repository should be named `portfolio`

 ## Automatic Deployment (Recommended)